bk138/droidVNC-NG/README.md

 (or simply Android Studio) on a PC, connecting the device running droidVNC-NG to that PC and running `adb shell cmd appops set net.christianbeier.droidvnc_ng PROJECT_MEDIA allow` once.

+You can also use adb to manually give input permission prior to app start via `adb shell settings put secure enabled_accessibility_services net.christianbeier.droidvnc_ng/.InputService`.

 If you are using droidVNC-NG on [Android-x86](https://www.android-x86.org), it might be the case that screen recording does not work at all and you only see a black screen in a connected VNC viewer.